 These verbs consist of a one-syllable prefix (typically a preposition like "an," "auf," "aus") and a core verb.
 The core verb is usually an independent verb on its own.
 Let's explore common examples:

-Now equipped with the ability to identify separable verbs, let's unravel the rules governing when they split and when they remain intact.
+Now that we can identify separable verbs, let's unravel the rules governing when they split and when they remain intact.

 When Do Separable Verbs Split?